How to Quit Smoking Cigarettes

-Joel Spitzer's 150+ free video stop smoking lessons have now logged more three million views.
-A new video reviews his top 16 tips on how to quit smoking.
+Joel Spitzer's 400+ free video stop smoking lessons have now logged more three million views.
+The most popular video reviews Joel's top 16 tips on how to quit smoking.

-According to the CDC, half of adult smokers lose an average of 14 years of life expectancy.
-Could following the advice on a free 14 minute quit smoking video help restore 14 years?
+According to the CDC, half of adult smokers lose an average of 13 (male) to14 (female) years of life expectancy.
+Could following the advice on a free 14 minute quit smoking video help restore those years?
 Absolutely!

-The Babe Ruth or Henry Aaron of quitting, Joel Spitzer has devoted 40 years, full-time toward helping smokers break free.
-His newest video is entitled "How to quit smoking."
+The Babe Ruth or Henry Aaron of quitting, Joel Spitzer has devoted 40+ years, full-time toward helping smokers break free.
+His most viewed video is entitled "How to quit smoking."
 In it, he reviews his top 16 quitting tips.

 Topics covered include the importance of acknowledging dependency, how to measure success, avoid blood sugar swing symptoms, extinguish smoking cues, control weight, reduce stress, the importance of avoiding crutches, and basic relapse prevention.